 Toronto — BMO Field

 BMO Field is on the waterfront in Exhibition Place.
 The TTC streetcar connects downtown Toronto to the stadium.
-Rogers 5G covers all of downtown Toronto and the stadium area.
+Rogers Wireless 5G covers all of downtown Toronto and the stadium area.
 Canada in June is warm and pleasant — ideal football weather.

 Vancouver — BC Place